YannCebron/m68kplugin/docs/features/inspections.md

 # Inspections

 Inspection settings and descriptions can be accessed via *Settings/Preferences \| Editor \| Inspections*.

+#### Suppression

-Inspection results can be suppressed using <kbd>Alt+Enter</kbd> quick fix menu for current element or whole file.
+Inspection results can be suppressed using <kbd>Alt+Enter</kbd> quick fix menu:
 - for element: adds suppression comment in preceding line
-- for file: adds suppression comment to begin of the file (must occur before first instruction/directive)
+- for whole file: adds suppression comment to begin of the file (must occur before first instruction/directive)

 ## Unresolved label reference